 Versions are accessible through the More tab of any asset:

-The versions list for each asset shows a list of each version, the author for each change, including the original creator of the asset, as well as the time and date of the change and any notes available.
+The versions list shows a list of each version, the author for each change, including the original creator of the asset, as well as the time and date of the change and any notes available.

-Users may navigate through the various versions, compare them with the current version, and activate any version desired.
-A version may be either previewed, which shows the user what the asset looked like at that point in time, or activated, which means that the current state of the asset takes on the content of the specified version.
+You can navigate through the various versions, compare them with the current version, and restore any version.
+A version can be viewed, which shows you what the asset looked like at that point in time, or restored, which means that the current state of the asset takes on the content of the specified version.

 NOTE - Activating a version does not wipe out the current version for an asset.
 The current version becomes versioned as well, allowing you to effectively undo the activation.

-While viewing a previous version of an asset, you can select Compare with Current from the top menu (as shown above).
+While viewing a previous version of an asset, you can select Compare with current from the More menu (as shown above).
 This will give you a handy visual representation of the differences between the version you're viewing and the current version — much like the Track Changes feature in MS Word.
 Additions are highlighted in green, and deletions in red.